Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 Here, the horizontal maps are closed immersions.
-Note that $\htp_S(X/X-Z)$ is functorial for morphisms of closed $S$-pairs.
-A morphism of closed $S$-pairs $(\Phi,\varphi)$ is said to be cartesian if \eqref{equation:morphismclosedpair} is cartesian.
+Note that $\htp_S(X/X-Z)$ (resp. $\cohtp_S(X/X-Z)$ is covariantly (resp. contravariantly) functorial for morphisms of closed $S$-pairs.
+A morphism of closed $S$-pairs $(\Phi,\varphi)$ is said to be cartesian if \eqref{equation:morphismclosedpair} is cartesian as a diagram of schemes.
 It is said to be Nisnevich-excisive (resp. $\cdh$-excisive) if \eqref{equation:morphismclosedpair} is Nisnevich-distinguished (resp. $\cdh$-distinguished) in the sense of \cite{zbMATH05678570}.
 An excisive morphism of closed $S$-pairs induces an isomorphism in $\T(S)$.
-Indeed, this follows from Nisnevich excision, which is implied by the localization property in \cite[3.3.4]{CD3}.

-\begin{df} A closed $S$-pair $(X,Z)$ is \emph{weakly smooth (resp.~weakly h-smooth)} if there exists a Nisnevich neighborhood $V$ of $Z$ in $X$ such that $V$ and $Z$ are smooth (resp.~h-smooth, see \Cref{df:hsmooth}) over $S$. \end{df}
+Indeed, this follows from Nisnevich excision, which is implied by the localization property in \cite[3.3.4]{CD3}. \end{num} \begin{df} A closed $S$-pair $(X,Z)$ is \emph{weakly smooth (resp.~weakly h-smooth)} if there exists a Nisnevich neighborhood $V$ of $Z$ in $X$ such that $V$ and $Z$ are smooth (resp.~h-smooth, see \Cref{df:hsmooth}) over $S$. \end{df}

 We note that for closed $S$-pairs as in \Cref{df:closedSpairs}, the closed immersion $i:Z\rightarrow X$ is necessarily regular with normal bundle $N_{Z/X}$. \end{num}